04 Engineering Notes

 2. Compromise song

-This was a Garrison Lane favourite, partly because of the bass and the drums kicking it off.
+This was a band favourite, partly because of the bass and the drums kicking it off.
 It isn’t a bad riff and the Sex Pistols influence is evident again, both in sentiment and music.
 The second half (in case it’s not obvious) is the compromised band performing.
-Patrick Stoner sang it on the recording to provide a contrast, but I sang it live.
+Patrick sang it on the recording to provide a contrast, but I sang it live.

 3. Let the boy dream

-As mentioned elsewhere Sarah used to remind people that they should ‘let the boys dream’.
+As a friend of ours used to say ‘let the boys dream’.
 It’s not too hard to write a song about being alone with a guitar when you’re alone with a guitar.

 4. Star